openstack/openstack-ansible/doc/source/user/limited-connectivity/index.rst

 LXC container images
 --------------------

-OpenStack-Ansible relies upon community built LXC images when building containers for OpenStack services.
-Deployers may choose to create, maintain, and host their own container images.
-Consult the ``openstack-ansible-lxc_container_create`` role for details on configuration overrides for this scenario.
+OpenStack-Ansible builds LXC images using debootstrap or dnf depending on the distribution.
+In order to override the package  repository you might need to adjust some variables, like ``lxc_apt_mirror`` or completely override build command with ``lxc_hosts_container_build_command`` Consult the ``openstack-ansible-lxc_hosts`` role for details on configuration overrides for this scenario.

 Source code repositories
 ------------------------